EEEGuba/Ryanair-Zendesk-Tampermonkey-addons/README.md

 to use script

-click on main above this
+click on main above this (not the drop down menu)

 click raw and copy text or copy directly from the file you see